 • Lara Hidalgo, Legal Adviser at the Spanish boating industry association ANEN

-• Silja Teege and Mike John, Directors of Sea Teach and TCC-SCV project leaders
+• Silja Teege, Director of Sea Teach and TCC-SCV project leader

 The conference language is English with no interpretation.
 Participation is free of charge and prior registration is needed.
 Participants will have the possibility to interact and exchange with speakers during the whole event, making it a lively debate.

 Traditionally held in June, our summer Assembly General Meeting will take place in Brussels and become a perfect opportunity for boating industry representatives to engage in dialogue with the European institutions.